neoZG/lab14-Arch-Soft/README.md

-# Fitness Functions - Availability Testing
+# Fitness Functions - Simple Availability Testing

-Simple availability testing for a group buying platform using fitness functions.
+Tests if your group buying platform can handle the critical business path.

 ## What it does

-Tests if your system can handle the critical business path:
+Tests the critical path: Create cart → Add products → Process order → Payment → Logistics
-1. User creates a group cart
-2. Others join and add products
-3. Cart closes when minimum reached
-4. Order is processed and paid
-5. Logistics and delivery handled

 ## Quick Start